-In addition, in the case of a birth, marriage, adoption, or placement for adoption, there may be a right to enroll in this Plan.
-An Active Employee has a period of 60 days from the date of the Qualifying Event to enroll his-or herself or his or her Dependents into the Plan.
+In addition, in the case of a birth, marriage, or adoption there may be a right to enroll in this Plan. <00zV>An Active Employee has a period of 60 days from the date of the Qualifying Event to enroll his-or herself or his or her Dependents into the Plan.
 Retirees and COBRA participants have a period of 30 days from the Qualifying Event to enroll.